Ohubabs/DB-Pipeline/README.md

 # Jenkins-Ansible-Docker-Terraform-Springapp
-Setup a CI/CD pipeline to deploy a Java SpringApp using Jenkins, Ansible, Terraform, Docker, EKS, and Sonarqube.
+Setup a CI/CD pipeline to deploy a Java SpringApp by setting up an EKS cluster then deploying jenkins into it